Some useful post-operative advice

 It usually takes:

-- two weeks for the skin to heal
+- four to six weeks for the wound to heal

-- six weeks for the ligaments and capsule to heal
+- six weeks for the ligaments and joint soft tissues to heal

 - a further six weeks for them to strengthen

-- up to six months for the bone to fully heal and strengthen.
+- up to six months for the bone and muscles to fully heal and strengthen

 Your progress